ezavesky/metadata-flatten-extractor/docs/README.md

 # metadata-flatten-extractor

-A method to flatten generated JSON data into timed CSV events in support of analytic workflows within the [ContentAI Platform](https://www.contentai.io).
+A method to flatten generated JSON data into timed CSV events in support of analytic workflows within the [ContentAI Platform](https://www.contentai.io), published as the extractor `dsai_metadata_flatten`.
 For interactive exploration a [data explorer interface](application.md) was created as a quick starting place for a quick start.

 1. [Getting Started](#getting-started)
 2. [Execution](#execution-and-deployment)